openearth/xbeach-test-python/docs/project.rst

 ---------------------------------

 The structure of different diagnostic tests is initially based on vital processes of XBeach as wave, flow, sediment transport and avalanching which are each tested in a seperate diagnostic test.
-Within this diagnostic tests you can have a subdivision of differenct tests/cases/runs/checks etc, see the user_input.py description for more info.
+Within this diagnostic tests you can have a subdivision of differenct tests/cases/runs/checks etc.
+Usually you want to differ certain parameters/options within a diagnostic test one at a time.
+This can be done by first specifying certain tests that should be varied, within these you can specify certain cases that should be varied.
+Within these you can have different runs and so on, see the avalanching diagnostic tests for an example.
+The variety of tests will later on be extended to other functionalities like the use of groundwater flow and vegetation.

 Structure of the scripts